 design.
 For this reason, detailed

-instructions are given for this particular flower.
+instructions are given for this particular cloverleaf.

 to step 3.